 The joint A.B./A.M.
-Program in Linguistics is available to students in an honors program (not necessarily in Linguistics) who were admitted to Harvard with Advanced Standing and who have completed all of the A.B. requirements except for Generals, Linguistics 99, and the Honors Thesis.
-(It is not available to students who were admitted to Harvard under the regular four-year program but might be able to satisfy all of the A.B. requirements by the end of the third year.)
-The rules that govern this program are set forth in a document entitled Joint A.B./A.M. or A.B./S.M.
-Program for Advanced Standing Students, available from the Office of the Assistant Dean for Undergraduate Education.
+Program in Linguistics is available to students in an honors program (not necessarily in Linguistics) who were admitted to Harvard with Advanced Standing and who have completed all of the A.B. requirements except for Linguistics 99 and the Honors Thesis.
+(As noted by the Office of Undergraduate Education, it is not available to students who were admitted to Harvard under the regular four-year program but might be able to satisfy all of the A.B. requirements by the end of the third year.)

 Knowledge of two foreign languages, one of which must be French, German, Spanish, or any other language of linguistic scholarship is required.
 This requirement may be met in the following ways: